How to Stop Getting College Emails

 College emails should not be a nightmare because there are options to unsubscribe from them.
-DoNotPay is a robot lawyer—the best in the world—and it is at your service to help you deal with spam emails.
+DoNotPay is a AI Consumer Champion—the best in the world—and it is at your service to help you deal with spam emails.

 Learn How to Stop Getting College Emails and Get Rid of Spam With DoNotPay

 DoNotPay is there for you whenever you need it.
 To get rid of college email spam, you just need to follow these simple steps:

 - Log into your DoNotPay account from any

 - Type your email address to connect it with DoNotPay

 - Next time you receive a spam email, you need to forward it to email@example.com